rini278/csx4501/README.md

 So I'm going to start small based on my current needs.
 I would like my first data science project to be something like a **habit tracker** or a **bullet journal**.
 Instead of focusing on productivity my project will strive for accountability.

 ###  Working on datasets
 I'm pursuing interior design education as well, it might be in my best interests to work on data sets related to real estate, architecture and interior design.
+One other aspect that intrigues me is the significant growth of Airbnb and people's preference of Airbnb over hotels, so I am looking to work on Airbnb dataset at some point.
 I will be updating this project space along the course, feel free to suggest any ideas.